Eagle Peak (6,909 ft.)

 A towering waterfall caps the head of the floodplain valley.
 Hike up the scree field to the left/north of the waterfall, and continue making your way up the hanging valley to the west of Eagle.
 There are many small trails here, and the rocky tundra is open and generally easy to move through.

 At this point, your direction will depend on whether you’ve decided to tackle the south face or south ridge routes.
-Both routes are Class 3 or arguably 3+; each have their own challenges, but neither is especially harder than the other.
+Both routes are Class 3+; each have their own challenges, but neither is especially harder than the other.
 If you’d like to explore the peak a little more, the routes can be combined into a loop.
 Both routes do cross a lot of terrain with loose rock, including many steep patches that have only recently emerged from under permanent snowfields or glaciers.
 I would recommend wearing a helmet on Eagle no matter how you climb it.

 South Face Route

 The south face route is more direct and might be a little faster.
 This is the route described in 50 Hikes, and in most online trip reports.
 It is steep, and does require some routefinding and willingness to backtrack if you start to get cliffed out.
-But it’s solidly in Class 3 territory (at least once you’ve navigated the initial crux) and if you are patient and careful with it, you’ll find that it’s bigger but not especially harder than many climbs in the Chugach.
+But it’s solidly in Class 3+ territory (at least once you’ve navigated the initial crux) and if you are patient and careful with it, you’ll find that it’s bigger but not especially harder than many nontechnical climbs in the Chugach.

 Once you’re past the trickly waterfall, make your way directly up the face.
 You’ll have to navigate up or around many small cliff bands, ledges, and gullies.
 There is a great deal of loose rock haphazardly strewn on this face, including some fairly decent-sized rocks just sitting on ledges as if they were placed there yesterday.
-If you’re hiking with a partner–which you should be!–be very careful not to kick anything down on one another.
+If you’re hiking with a partner–which you should be!–be especially careful not to kick anything down on one another.
 Some trip reports try to describe certain routes and places on the face, but I can never match the descriptions to the place itself.
 It’s probably best to just trust your judgement here and not try to follow an overly-specific “route” up this part of the face.
-Just take your time, be careful, and you’ll make it up.
+Just take your time and be careful, and you’ll make it up.

 At the top of the south face is a wall of crags, towering over a semi-permanent snowfield.
 Once you hit this face, traverse directly left/north and into the prominent, steep, very loose scree gully.
 The scree in this gully ranges from basketball to penny-sized, and lies in a thin layer over smoother rock in some places.
 Those who aren’t comfortable with Chugach scree will find this part of the ascent especially unnerving.
 On the way down, you could take your chances sliding down some of the scree, but be mindful that you are very high up on a remote peak and a twisted ankle up here would be extremely inconvenient.